-Covered Benefits means all Medically Necessary services, supplies, medications and devices covered under this Group Policy as provided under Section 5, Covered Benefits.
-Covered Benefits are payable as shown in the Schedule of Benefits.
+Covered Benefits means all Medically Necessary services, supplies, medications, and devices covered under this Group Policy as provided under Section 5, Covered Benefits.
+Covered Benefits are payable as shown in the SBC.

-Covered Dependent means Your lawful spouse or domestic partner, and any of Your dependent children (as defined in this Policy) who are covered under this Policy.
-A Covered Dependent must be listed as Your Dependent in Your Application for this Policy and approved by Us.
-The required premium for the Covered Dependent's coverage under this Policy must be paid.
-Covered Medical Expense means expenses incurred for Medically Necessary Covered Benefits that are based on the Allowable Fee and:
+Covered Dependent means Covered Employee's spouse or domestic partner, and any of the Covered Employee's Dependent Children (as defined in this Group Policy) who are insured under this Group Policy.
+A Covered Dependent must be listed as the Covered Employee's Dependent in the Covered Employee's enrollment for coverage under this Group Policy.
+The required premium for the Covered Dependent's coverage under this Group Policy must be paid.